raitz-art/raitz.net/commissions.md

 ## Discounts and Addons

+- "Stylize my photo" kind of work gets a significant discount.
+(Please make sure you have the right to use the photo.)
-- Vtuber fanart commissions, especially Artemis or Hololive-related, may get a discount.
+- Vtuber fanart, especially Artemis or Hololive-related, may get a discount.
 - If you trust me so much that you are willing to accept my work as it is (no revision/correction, no specific style), you get a discount.
 - NSFW works charge for more.
-- Works for business use charges for more.
+- Works for business use charge for more.
-- Uncommon angles, complex details and additional characters charges more.
+- Uncommon angles, complex details and additional characters charge more.

 ## Do's and Don'ts